 Regular expression gurus can also specify their own pattern.
-IRI will soon enhance CellShield with the ability to customize the list to add or subtract patterns has been added.
+In CellShield version 2.0, the ability to customize the list to add or subtract patterns has been added.
 The menu to modify the patterns list is accessible from the Intra-Cell Search menu by clicking the “modify patterns” button.

 If you do not choose a Masking Character, or attempt to use an invalid masking character, the program will alert you to correct this.
 Note that the dollar sign (“$”) is an invalid masking character and the tool will not allow its use.